dustinstoltz/CMDist/README.md

 You can also create your own embeddings trained on the corpus on which you are using CMD -- i.e. __corpus-trained embeddings__.
 For example, the `text2vec` R package uses the GloVe method to train embeddings.
 As we discuss in our paper, the decision to use pre-trained vs corpus-trained is understudied as applied in the social-scientific context.

-One important caveat: the word used to denote a concept need not be in the corpus, _but it must be in the word embeddings matrix_.
+One important caveat: the word used to denote a concept or build a cultural dimension need not be in the corpus, _but it must be in the word embeddings matrix_.
 If it is not, the function will stop and let you know.
 This means, obviously, that corpus-trained embeddings cannot be used with words not in the corpus (pre-trained must be used).

 ## USE

 ### Selecting Terms Denoting Focal Concepts

-The most difficult and important part of using Concept Mover's Distance is selecting terms that denote the concepts of interest.
+The most difficult and important part of using Concept Mover's Distance is selecting terms.
 This should be driven by (a) theory, (b) prior literature, (c) domain knowledge, (d) the word embedding space.
 One way of double-checking that selected terms are approriate is to look at the term's nearest neighbors.
 Here we use the `sim2` function from `text2vec` to get the cosine distance between "thinking" and its top 10 nearest neighbors.

 ```r